rklymentiev/py-for-neuro/slides/chapter1_01_introduction.md

 bool
 ```

-Notes: Python has some built-in types which you can see on this slide, but there are lots and lots more.
+Notes: Python has some built-in types, which you can see on this slide, but there are lots and lots more.
 As told before, each type has its own specific functions that can be applied to it and will go through them as we learn.

 ---